rails/rails/guides/source/action_controller_overview.md

 In general, the class being used for a `*_action` callback must implement a method with the same name as the action callback.
-So for the `before_action` action callback, the class must implement a `before` method, and so on.
+So for the `before_action` callback, the class must implement a `before` method, and so on.
 Also, the `around` method must `yield` to execute the action.

 The Request and Response Objects
 --------------------------------

-Every controller has two methods, [`request`][] and [`response`][], which can be used to access the request object and the response objects associated with the current request cycle.
+Every controller has two methods, [`request`][] and [`response`][], which can be used to access the request and response objects associated with the current request cycle.
 The `request` method returns an instance of [`ActionDispatch::Request`][].
 The [`response`][] method returns an an instance of [`ActionDispatch::Response`][], an object representing what is going to be